 Still looking for answers?
 Try searching for what you seek or ask your own question.

-I had implant put in on friday 17th may 2013 and I've had unprotected sex today sunday 19th may 201?
+I had implant put in friday 17th may 2013 had had sex today sunday 19th may 2013 it was unprotected?

 Posted 19 May 2013 • 1 answer